zeero/keifu/README.md

 ## Notes and limitations

-- The TUI loads up to 500 commits across all branches; `--text` prints the latest 50.
+- The TUI loads up to 500 commits across all branches.
 - Merge commits are diffed against the first parent; the initial commit is diffed against an empty tree.
 - Changed files are capped at 50 and binary files are skipped.
 - Checking out `origin/xxx` creates or updates a local branch and sets its upstream.
 If the local branch exists but points to a different commit, it is force-updated to match the remote.